The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Posterior Diagnostic Checks

 We carry out a ‘Posterior Predictive Check' (PPC) to act as a complementary diagnostic test.
 This test makes use of the fact that if the inference has been correctly implemented, then any generated data, $D_{\rm pp}$, using simulation parameters as sampled from the posterior, $\theta_{\rm pp}$, should be similar to the observed data, $D_{\rm obs}$ \citep[][]{Lueckmann21a}.
 A PPC can provide an intuition about any bias introduced in inference e.g., determining whether or not the generated data systematically differ from the observed data used during the inference.
 We carry out a PPC for every posterior used throughout this work, see Figs.~\ref{fig:app1}-\ref{fig:app3}.
 To do this, we first sample model parameter values from these posterior distributions.
 We then re-run rigid MW--LMC simulations adopting these parameter values, generating output data as the average radial and tangential velocity measurements, which we can then use to compare to the observed data that was originally used to evaluate the posterior.

 In Fig.~\ref{fig7}, we demonstrate the PCC for the posteriors conditioned on DESI or H3+SEGUE+MagE data within the DESI survey footprint, i.e., open blue and green contours in Figs.~\ref{fig3} \& \ref{fig4}.
 Using parameters sampled from these posteriors, we show the generated radial (top and middle panels for DESI and H3+SEGUE+MagE footprints, respectively) and tangential (bottom panel) velocity data using samples from these posteriors as the violin plot contours.
 The mean observed data points are shown as the same coloured markers; same points as in Fig.~\ref{fig2}.
 Errorbars are not shown on the observed data because the generated data incorporates survey uncertainties.
-As the observed data points mostly lie within the generated data distributions, this demonstrates that the SBI posteriors are accurately representing the observations.
+The sub-panels in Fig.~\ref{fig7} demonstrate the number of standard deviations that each observed data point lies away from the peak of the generated data distribution.
+Mostly, the observed data points lie within $\sim 2 \sigma$ the generated data distributions, this demonstrates that the SBI posteriors are accurately representing the observations.